-Note: The relative positions are memorized until the faders are pulled down so that they reach upper or lower maximum position and the group is changed (select another channel or deselect one from the group).
+Note: The relative positions are memorized until the faders are pulled down so that they reach upper or lower maximum position and the group is changed (select another channel or deselect one of the group).

-32.3 Copy Routings to other Channels
+31.3 Copy Routings to other Channels

-TotalMix allows you to copy complete routing schemes of inputs and outputs.
+TotalMix allows to copy complete routing schemes of inputs and outputs.